Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_fcl_stores.md

-# Staging Model: staging_fcl_stores
+# Staging Model: stg_fcl_stores

 ## Overview
-The `staging_fcl_stores` model extracts and transforms store data for Federated Coop from the raw FCL sales dataset.
+The `stg_fcl_stores` model extracts and transforms store data for Federated Coop from the raw FCL sales dataset.
 It pulls data from the `pos.raw_fcl_sales` table, applies column renaming, assigns a constant banner value, and generates a composite unique identifier.
 These transformations standardize the data for reliable downstream processing and analysis.

 ## Source Data
 - **Source Table:** `pos.raw_fcl_sales`